 From Calculated Risk:

 One of my long term housing calls has been that housing starts will never start a year at 1,500,000 until 2020-2024.
 There never was an inventory crisis in the minds of the builders that they would purposely oversupply the housing market and destroy their margins.
 This is the world we live in; the builders build off their demand curve, not what housing pundits want them to do.
-The years 2008-2019 has the weakest new home sales recovery ever, so naturally, housing stats would have the weakest recovery.
+The years 2008-2019 has the weakest new home sales recovery ever, so naturally, housing starts would have the weakest recovery.

 This is a crucial factor to remember; in previous decades, the builders had a less existing home supply for the builders to compete with.
 After many decades of building homes, the builder’s main competition is the existing home sales market, and those homes are cheaper and have a geographical advantage over the more expensive new home.